ElizabethOkokon/LITA_DB/README.md

  3. Data cleaning and

 ### Exploratory Data Analysis
-EDA invoved the exploring nd analyzing the dataset to uncover patterns, trends, and insights that help answer key business questions.
+EDA involves exploring and analyzing the dataset to uncover patterns, trends, and insights that help answer key business questions.
 The primary objectives during this phase include:

 - What is the overall sales trend?
 By examining sales data over time, we can identify trends such as growth or decline in sales.
 This analysis helps in understanding seasonality, the impact of promotions, or other external factors affecting sales performance.